- 1 I’ve got two quark recipes for you today.

 How to Make Quark at Home

 First, the plain quark.
 Start by bringing 6 cups of milk to a simmer over medium low heat.
 Take it off the heat and let it cool to room temperature.

-Whisk in 1 1/2 cups of cultured buttermilk.
-Pour into a bowl or jars and cover with a clean tea towel.
-Leave in a warm place for 12-36 hours.
-I’ve used both glass and plastic jars and both worked fine.
+Whisk in 1 1/2 cups of room temperature cultured buttermilk.
+Then pour into a container (I’ve used both glass and plastic jars and both worked fine) and cover with a clean tea towel.
+Leave in a warm place, like your kitchen counter, for 12-36 hours.